DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # ISCAS 2025 Live Demonstration: Smart Watchdog Mechanism for Real time Fault Detection in RISC-V

-This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also published at ISCAS 2025.
+This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.
+Presentation slides can be viewed in ....

 # Overview